Immigration affects all aspects of our society, from individual lives to the cultural and economic success of our communities.

 Our coursework is taught by leading scholars and immigration experts and practitioners.
-Courses provide opportunities to delve into topics like immigration, employment, family, and administrative law.
+Courses delve into topics like immigration, employment, family, and administrative law.

-Our new Immigration and Deportation Defense Clinic, led by Prof. Bill Hing, provides students opportunities to represent real clients seeking asylum and/or special immigrant juvenile status in deportation cases.
-In 2014-2015, we represented 60 cases involving unaccompanied minors as well as mothers with children from Honduras, Guatemala, and El Salvador, where gang and drug violence continues to rage.
-Under the supervision of the director and supervising attorney, students represent clients in all phases of immigration proceedings, at the asylum office, the immigration courts, and adjudication offices of U.S. Citizenship and Immigration Services.
+The Immigration and Deportation Defense Clinic provides you with opportunities to represent real clients seeking asylum and/or special immigrant juvenile status in deportation cases, and so far it has succeeded in winning green cards for all of its clients.
+Under the supervision of the director and supervising attorney, you’ll represent clients in all phases of immigration proceedings, at the asylum office, the immigration courts, and adjudication offices of U.S. Citizenship and Immigration Services.
+The Immigration Policy Clinic was created to analyze changes to immigration policy and prepare resources for those affected.
+In this clinic, you’ll focus primarily on policy advocacy, research, and writing, and participate in a wide range of possible projects.

 - Administrative Law